reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Political Philosophy.md

 - Uninitiated minor/major coercion is justifiable.
 Coercion against A in self-defense is justified independently of whether A is responsible.
 E.g. imagine A presents a danger to others, but he is not responsible, but coercing A is the only way to stop the danger.
 Why negative rights are wrong:
 - Negative rights only are unsustainable.
 All taxation assumes that people have a positive right to negative liberty.
 Why not assume a positive right to positive liberty?

+Principles I accept:
+- Unprompted coercion against A at the benefit of B:
+	- Can only be justified when:
+		- The burden alleviated from B is great.
+		- The burden placed on A is minor.
+		- B does not have the opportunity to improve his situation.
+I.e. either
+			- he isn't aware of the actions he can take to improve his situation, or (force is justified for education)
+			- there are no actions he can take to alleviate his situation (force is justified for assistance)
+	- Intuition:
+		- Imagine A and B have equal opportunity to the base requirements.
+			- They directly have access to the same amount of raw resources.
+			- The are equally aware of the behaviors they can adopt to develop more resources.
+			- They would develop the same amount of resources if they performed the same behaviors.
+			- They are equally capable of performing these behaviors if they wanted (i.e. they aren't starving)
+			- If A decides to dedicate more time/energy into developing his raw resources, B does not deserve any of the excess.
+- The scope of the coercion:
+	- It must be limited:
+		- as small a scope as necessary
+		- minimum force required
+	- Intuition:
+		- We don't fund other nations' governments when they are capable of doing so.
+		- Cities don't fund other cities' police, firefighting, education, etc. when they are capable of doing so.
+- Instances of coercion against A to benefit B must be democratically elected
+	- These principles only show when coercion is justified, not when it is obligatory.
+	- If they are not agreed upon, then anarchism is fine.

 - Terminology
 	- belief + desire = intention